-The City of Canning helps to conserve specially-protected flora species listed as threatened or a priority by the Department of Parks and Wildlife.
+The City of Canning helps to conserve the flora species listed as threatened or a priority by the Department of Parks and Wildlife.

-Some of the threatened or priority plant species found within the City of Canning are described below:
+These are some of the threatened or priority plant species found in Canning:

 Grand Spider Orchid (Caladenia huegelii)

-The City of Canning's Natural Areas Team monitors several populations of the threatened Grand Spider Orchid.
-Efforts by the team have seen some of the orchid populations increase in size over the past few years.
-Continual weed control and revegetation as well as fencing off the remaining populations will continue to protect this unique orchid for the future.
+The City monitors several populations of the threatened Grand Spider Orchid.
+Efforts by the Natural Areas team have seen some orchid populations increase in size over the past few years.

 Weed control, revegetation, and fencing of remaining populations will continue to protect this unique orchid.

 Macarthuria keigheryi is a small erect or spreading shrub which grows to approximately 40 centimetres tall.
 There are only six populations of the shrub in Western Australia.

 The species grow in some of Canning’s natural areas, although it is difficult to find as it dies back to its rootstock during summer.
 Protecting Macarthuria keigheryi from grazing animals, such as rabbits, and controlling weeds will assist the recovery of this species.